tylerelias/OverseerServer/README.md

 # Overseer Server

 The Overseer is a server that goes with the [Threadneedle](https://github.com/jackymallett/Threadneedle) economic simulator.
-It is a replication og a Real-time gross settlement system, that settle up trans actions in real-time.
+It is a replication og a Real-time gross settlement system, that settle up transactions in real-time.

 Its job is to act as a middleman between multiple Threadneedle simulations that will simulate in parallel.
 Before the Overseer, Threadneedle was bound to simulating a single machine.
 With the introduction of the Overseer the size capacity is increased greatly.
 The Overseer is responsible for guaranteeing the following:

-- Only a set amount $n$ of agents can connect to the Overseer at a given time
+- Only a set amount *n* of agents can connect to the Overseer at a given time
 - The clients can only begin to 'step' once the connection limit has been reached, and all clients have reported as ready to the Overseer
 - All connected clients will step in parallel.
-The Overseer will be in charge of allowing clients to take a step $n+1$
+The Overseer will be in charge of allowing clients to take a step *n+1*
 - The Overseer is in charge of sharing the existing Accounts that each Threadneedle client has between other clients, so they know who they can transfer to
 - Logging events with a timestamp
 - Automatically setting the step limit for all Threadneedle clients that are connected